tekeinhor/mlops/readme.md

 Please follow the guide the official [guide](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more info.

 ### Notebooks
-This project is delivered with two notebooks to illustrate the exploration phase of the work.
+This project is delivered with three notebooks to illustrate the exploration phase of the work.

+- EDA : for a little exploratory data analysis
+- Threshold-moving: for experimentation around threshold finding.
+Where we recommand a threshold of `0.333` when training is done without undersampling.
+- Modeling: where we explore a sampling technique.

 PS : Warning !!!
 If you are using a virtual env, make sure to run your notebook with the appropriate kernel.
 [For more info](https://stackoverflow.com/questions/53004311/how-to-add-conda-environment-to-jupyter-lab).